What is a protection class?

 ---|---|---|

-px | Zones 0 | high protection, with shielding gas and flushing |
+px | Zones 0 | High level of protection thanks to inert gas and flushing |

-py | Zone 1 | medium protection, limited irrigation |
+py | Zone 1 | Medium protection, limited irrigation |

-pz | Zone 2 | simple protection, often with ambient air instead of protective gas |
+pz | Zone 2 | Simple protection, often with ambient air instead of shielding gas |

-5. encapsulation (Ex m)
+5. Verkapselung (Ex m)

-Components are encapsulated in non-conductive material so that no ignition source can escape.
+The components are encapsulated in non-conductive material so that no ignition source can escape.

-- Typical applications: sensors, electronic modules – but also portable devices!
+- Typical applications: Sensors, electronic modules - but also portable devices!

-- Marking: e.g. Ex mb
+- Labeling: e.g. Ex mb

 Criticism in practice: